Barrier-Free

 Written by Emily Wachter

-Emily Wachter is the owner and entrepreneur of Photography through Autism.
-She is a lifelong writer and photographer with a passion for disability rights, social justice, and psychology.
-She is a college student at Carroll Community College with dreams of being a case manager.
-Emily has spoken on a number of disability panels on living with autism and experiences of bullying.
-She is involved with a number of disability groups in Maryland, including YoungLife Capernaum, Disability Express Group, and Special Olympics.
+Emily Wachter (she/they) owns and is an entrepreneur of Photography through Autism.
+She is a lifelong writer and photographer passionate about disability rights, social justice, and psychology.
+She works at Penn-Mar Human Services as a peer mentor.
+She recently graduated Carroll Community with an Associates Degree in social work.
+Emily has spoken on several disability panels on living with autism and bullying experiences.
+She is involved with several disability groups in Maryland, including YoungLife Capernaum, Club 139 and Special Olympics.
 In her free time, she likes spending time with family and friends, coloring, and shopping.

 Picture